bormaxi8080/osint-timeline/DRAFT.md

 VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
 With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/

+Designed for Developers and DevOps Engineers, Lens provides an unparalleled experience for managing and troubleshooting Kubernetes workloads through one intuitive context-aware UI.
+For teams and organizations, Lens has proven to be the most effective way to learn Kubernetes, boost team productivity and reduce tools required for cloud native development.
+It's trusted by the world's best product teams; from innovative startups to iconic enterprises.
+Lens is the #1 choice for Kubernetes with over 1 million users globally: https://github.com/lensapp/lens

 Ultimate source for Nothing OS firmware, stock OTA images, community apps, projects, resources and comprehensive guides for Nothing & CMF devices: https://github.com/spike0en/nothing_archive

 Stalwart.
 All-in-one Mail & Collaboration server.
 Secure, scalable and fluent in every protocol (IMAP, JMAP, SMTP, CalDAV, CardDAV, WebDAV): https://github.com/stalwartlabs/stalwart